 - Britain has one nuclear weapon system, Trident.
 Trident replaced Polaris in the 1980s and consists of four submarines, each one capable of carrying 16 missiles.
 Each warhead on the missiles can be guided to a separate target.

-- Each warhead’s destructive power is measured in kilotons (kts).
+- Trident is more than 1,000 times powerful than the bomb that hit Hiroshima.
+Each warhead’s destructive power is measured in kilotons (kts).
 A kiloton is equal to 1,000 tons of TNT.
 The Hiroshima bomb was 16kts.
 Trident is far more deadly – each warhead is up to 100kts and there are 160 of them.
-That’s 16,000kts (more than 1,000 Hiroshimas).
+That’s 16,000kts.

 1942: The US, afraid that Hitler is developing nuclear weapons in Germany, begins the Manhattan Project to build their own nuclear bomb.
-Physicist Joseph Rotblat resigns when he discovers this is not the case and is banned from the US for 20 years.
+Physicist Joseph Rotblat resigns from the project in 1944, when he discovers Germany will not develop nuclear weapons.
+He is banned from the US for 20 years.

 16 July 1945: The world’s first nuclear test is conducted by the US.
 Three weeks later they use a nuclear bomb against an enemy for the first time, exploding ‘Little Boy’ above the Japanese city of Hiroshima killing 140,000 people.
 On 9 August 1945, a second nuclear bomb is exploded above Nagasaki causing 74,000 deaths.